PIP Coverage for Emergency Medical Conditions: Is the Limit $10,000 or $2,500?

 WHEN DOES PIP NOT HAVE TO PAY THE FULL $10,000 IN MEDICAL/DISABILITY BENEFITS?

-To receive the maximum amount of $10,000 of medical/disability benefits under the PIP policy, there must be a determination an emergency medical condition resulted from the accident.
+To receive the maximum amount of $10,000 of medical/disability benefits under the Florida PIP statute emergency medical condition, there must be a determination an emergency medical condition resulting from the accident.
 Otherwise, the PIP statute limits the benefits to $2,500.
 Most auto accidents will either have clear proof of an emergency medical condition, resulting in coverage up to $10,000 or will have clear evidence there is no emergency medical condition, resulting in a cap of coverage at $2,500.
 But, what happens when there is no evidence either way?
 In Medical Center of the Palm Beaches vs. USAA Casualty Insurance Co.
 (No. 4D14-3580), the Fourth District Court of Appeal recently looked at what should happen when there has been no determination by medical doctors in the initial records of an “emergency medical condition” resulting from the auto accident.

-The injured driver in this case developed pain to her right shoulder and cervical region after a car accident.
+The injured driver, in this case, developed pain to her right shoulder and cervical region after a car accident.
 She went to a treating doctor to discuss this problem and was simply referred to a physical therapy practice for conservative treatment without there being an actual determination of the nature and extent of her injury.
 She went to physical therapy, and the therapy facility then submitted bills for this treatment to the PIP insurance carrier for the patient.
 The insurance company refused to pay, explaining that it had no evidence of an emergency medical condition and the injured woman had already met her $2,500 limit.
 The physical therapist office sued the insurance company for breach of contract for not paying the bills and also sent a note from the injured person’s treating physician, who had subsequently and retroactively diagnosed her with an emergency medical condition.
-The trial court ruled in the insurance company’s favor on summary judgment, agreeing with the insurer that the limit is $2,500 in the absence of an determination of an emergency medical condition from the outset.
+The trial court ruled in the insurance company’s favor on summary judgment, agreeing with the insurer that the limit is $2,500 in the absence of a determination of an emergency medical condition from the outset.
 The physical therapist office appealed and argued that the statute only limits the payment to $2,500 when a statutorily authorized provider determines there is no emergency medical condition.
-In this case, the initial notes of the treating doctor were apparently silent on the issue and the facility’s position was that the default should be payment up to $10,000 in the absence of a negation.
+In this case, the initial notes of the treating doctor were apparently silent on the issue and the facility’s position was that the default should be paid up to $10,000 in the absence of a negation.